YottaDB/YDBDoc/MessageRecovery/errors.rst

 LISTENPASSBND
 ---------------------

-LISTENPASSBND, Control mnemonic LISTEN can be applied to PASSIVE socket which is in the state BOUND ONLY
+LISTENPASSBND, Controlmnemonic LISTEN can be applied to PASSIVE socket in the state BOUND only

 Run Time Error: This indicates that the LISTEN control mnemonic can only be applied to passive sockets in a bound state.